nm1391/ms/README.md

-# a novel approach of ms classification
+# an approach of ms classification